Skip to main content

 4. Publishing or making publicly available.

-5.3 The provisions respecting prohibited uses of Information and security are required to be adhered to whenever an Authorized User is accessing the database.
+5.5 The provisions respecting prohibited uses of information and security are required to be adhered to whenever an Authorized User is accessing the Database.

 6. Retention and Destruction of Information

-6.1 The Partner Organization is permitted to retain the Information only for as long as necessary to respond to the Emergency, after which the Partner Organization shall destroy the Information in a manner that ensures the Information is completely irretrievable at the end of the deployment.
+6.1 The Member Organization is permitted to retain the Information only for as long as necessary to respond to the Emergency, after which the Member Organization shall destroy the Information in a manner that ensures that any Personal Information is completely irretrievable at the end of the deployment.

-6.2 The Partner Organization will not engage a Third Party for the purpose of destroying the Information and only Authorized Users shall perform this function unless the express prior, written approval of TBS is obtained.
+6.2 The Member Organization will not engage a Third Party for the purpose of destroying information and only Authorized Users shall perform this function unless the express prior, written approval of MEPR is obtained.

-6.3 If requested, the Partner Organization shall provide a certificate of destruction which lists any applicable file identification name/number, the date of destruction, and the name, title and signature of the Authorized User supervising the destruction.
+6.3 If requested, the Member Organization shall provide a written statement which lists any applicable file identification name/number, the date, and the name, title and signature of the Authorized User supervising the destruction.

 7. Indemnification